Market value alone is selling nature short, governments told | Headlines

 The IPBES study cited a stand-off between conservationists and farmers in northern Honshu, Japan, over the use of winter-flooded paddies: negotiations finally led to a "multi-use" compromise creating both a wetland conservation site there in 2005 and a premium market for its sustainably produced rice.
 Russia's invasion of Ukraine has created the scope for arguably more pressing trade-offs to be negotiated.

-Nations seeking to wean themselves from Russian energy will risk compromising climate change commitments if they end up expanding local fossil fuels, yet a rapid expansion of wind farm capacity could raise nature conservation concerns.
+Nations seeking to wean themselves from Russian energy will risk compromising climate change commitments if they end up expanding local fossil fuels; yet a rapid expansion of wind farm capacity could raise nature conservation concerns.
 "There might be impacts on different types of values," said Pascual.
-"It's a complex problem that has many trade-offs."
+"It's a complex problem which has many trade-offs."
+(Editing by Alison Williams)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)